kimihe/Canary/README.md

 # Overview
 There are three main folders:

-* `model`: the models used in DL training, incluing common CNN.
-AlexNet, VGG19, inception and ResNeXt.
+* `model`: the models used in DL training, incluing common CNN, AlexNet, VGG19, Inception-V1/V3 and ResNeXt101/152.
 * `8bit_quantization`: building gradient sketch by transferring float32-based data presentation into INT8-based quantization, supporting both PyTorch and TensorFlow.
 * `topology`: PS on FatTree and AllReduce on BCube.